memfault/interrupt/_drafts/heartbeats.md

 }
 ```

+> In StatsD, the timer implementation will store the average, 90th percentile,
+> min, max, and count for the current interval.
+Our heartbeats could also store
+> the same aggregates per heartbeat interval using an extra 4-8 bytes of extra
+> RAM per aggregate (except for the 90th percentile).

 ### Gauges

 Gauges are constant values and are not aggregated by the metrics system.
 In the
 heartbeat metric library, these can be set at the beginning of the hour or the
 end of the hour.

-Gauges are useful for obtaining a random sampling of system state and to easily
+Gauges are useful for obtaining a sampling of the system state and to easily
 calculate the prevalence of an issue across all devices.
 Some useful metrics to
 keep track of include: